danielw98/BubbleShooter/README.md

 ## Introduction

 **BubbleShooter** is a captivating game with a unique twist—a rotating board and an endless number of levels for non-stop entertainment.
-This project leverages the SDL2 library for rendering, event handling, and audio playback, ensuring a seamless gaming experience.
+This project leverages the SDL2 library for rendering, event handling, and audio playback, ensuring a pleasing gaming experience for the player.

 ## Demo animation